DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
 - [ ] Might need to implement event emitters in order to kick off cronjob properly
-- [ ] Write function to look at the minutes for each reminder, log reminder, and decrease repeat count
 - [ ] Kick off reminder function properly using some sort of event emitter
 - [ ] Implement SMS text functionality
 - [ ] Implement Email notification functionality